 This course provides a basic study of the principles of management.
 Topics include planning, organizing, staffing, directing, and controlling with emphasis on practical business applications.
 (F)

 BUS 285 Principles of Marketing

-This course provides a general overview of the field of marketing.
+3 semester hours Prerequisite: None Code B This course provides a general overview of the field of marketing.
 Topics include marketing strategies, channels of distribution, marketing research, and consumer behavior.
 (Sp)

 Chemistry (CHM)